JAMES "JIM" FIDLER (1870-1929)

 James FIDLER

-The Red River Census of 1881 indicated that Jim was “going to school”.
+The Red River Census of 1881 indicated that Jim was 10 years old and “going to school”.
 This would have been West Mapleton School, across the river from Jim’s home.
 At that time a ferry was located below the home of Thomas BUNN.
 The west landing was near the St Clements Anglican Church.
 To get to school, Jim would have had to walk over the frozen river in winter during the cold and blizzards, and cross by ferry or boat during the summer months.
-He wouldn’t be able to attend school during the spring break up or winter freeze over.
-More likely Jim stayed with his uncle, Henry FIDLER (1831-1908) who was then living in West Mapleton, or with one of his older cousins (Henry Thomas FIDLER b-1856 or William FIDLER b-1858) who also lived there.
+He would have been unable to attend school during the spring break up or winter freeze over.
+More likely he stayed with his uncle, Henry FIDLER (1831-1908) who was then living in West Mapleton or with one of his older cousins (Henry Thomas FIDLER (1856-1940) or William FIDLER (1858-1959) who also lived there.

 1889-1891